Silas-U/RoboKpy/README.md

 </p>

 ## Run some examples
-have a look in the RoboKpy [examples](https://github.com/Silas-U/RoboKpy_new/tree/main/Examples) folder for many ready to run examples.
+have a look in the RoboKpy [Examples](https://github.com/Silas-U/RoboKpy/tree/main/Examples) and [Plots](https://github.com/Silas-U/RoboKpy/tree/main/Plots) folder for many ready to run examples.

 Here we present some predefined DH models, feel free to add yours.